tonybruess/spotify-ripper/README.rst

 - The authentication token is stored where the script is executed from, so if you're in your home directory and execute a script thats in /usr/bin it will be stored in your home directory

 - If you are running this in a script or other form of automation, you'll have to manually authenticate once but after that as long as you always execute it from the same location you won't have to authenticate again.

+- Depending on your browser, it may redirect quickly after going to http://www.purple.com?code=XXXXXXXXXX....  you have to be quick to copy the url with the full code and paste it into your terminal otherwise you'll have to re run the program to generate a new token

 Installation
 ------------